-Dry January may be over, but mindful drinking is here to stay.
-Here’s everything you need to know about the latest wellness trend…
+Trying to cut down on alcohol during lockdown?
+Here’s everything you need to know about the latest wellness trend: mindful drinking.

 Dry January is a challenge undertaken by an estimated five million Brits each year.
-For those who completed it this year, hats off to you – January was a long month.
-You’ll most likely be feeling and looking great: common health benefits of four weeks off the booze include better sleep, improved digestion, clearer skin and weight loss.
+Those who complete it tend to feel and look great afterwards: common health benefits of four weeks off the booze include better sleep, improved digestion, clearer skin and weight loss.

 The question is: what happens next?
 Has going sober for a month genuinely made you re-evaluate your relationship with alcohol?
 Or will you be celebrating your abstinence with a glass (or three) of vino before proceeding to return to old habits?